Hiking The Ladder Canyon and Painted Canyon Loop Trail

 Ropes Canyon?

-While I wasn’t aware of it before my visit, the Mecca Hills are home to yet another trail called Ropes Canyon, located to the west of Ladder Canyon.
+Though I wasn’t aware of it before my visit, the Mecca Hills are home to yet another trail called Ropes Canyon, located to the west of Ladder Canyon.
 While not part of the standard Ladder Canyon and Painted Canyon Loop Trail that many people do, you could potentially include it in your own variation of the hike.

 Given the layout of the canyons, you would not be able to add it to the larger loop hike.
 If you were to hike through Ropes Canyon as part of a loop hike, you’d need to either leave out Ladder Canyon or Painted Canyon.
 Or, you’d need to hike through Ropes Canyon as its own out-and-back hike.

 The out-and-back hike on its own should take about 75 minutes roundtrip.
-But be sure to check for updates before hiking, however, as some of the ropes are said to occasionally break.
+But be sure to check for updates before hiking, as some of the ropes are said to occasionally break.

 Upon entering the area, I met a group of hikers who told me they’d just done Ropes Canyon and that it was a lot of fun.
 But not having done the hike myself, I can’t provide any specific tips.
-In any case, it would be wise to thoroughly research the hike in advance instead of making a spontaneous decision to try it.

 Ropes Canyon (in black) as shown in relation to the Ladder Canyon and Painted Canyon loop trail on the onX Backcountry app